Polar Tours Logo 1200px full color svg

 Information about North-East Russia and Kamchatka

-This remote part of the Russian (formerly Soviet) Arctic was declared a military zone after the end of the second world war and closed to everyone, even Russian citizens, until 1990.
+This remote part of the Russian (formerly Soviet) Arctic was declared a military zone after the end of the second world war and closed to everyone, even Russian citizens, right up to 1990.

 Now accessible to adventure travelers, the Kamchatka Peninsula's beauty and teeming wildlife make it a wonderful choice for an Arctic cruise.